mvolkmann/blog/src/swift/why-swift.md

 statements are terminated by semicolons.
 Swift does not follow either of those conventions.
-It trades requiring parentheses around conditions for mandating braces around code blocks.
+It trades requiring parentheses around conditions for requiring braces around code blocks.

 In the examples below, note that:

 - The `let` keyword declares a constant (cannot change).
 - The `var` keyword declares a variable (can change).
 - Literal strings must be surrounded by double quotes.
-- A range of numbers is defined using the `...` or `..<` operator.
+- A range of numbers is defined using the `...` and `..<` operators.
   If a number appears on both sides of the operator, it is a closed range.
   If a number appears on only one side, it is an open range.